KauzClay/docs-tap/prerequisites.hbs.md

     - GitHub
     - GitLab
     - Azure DevOps
-- Tanzu Developer Portal Blank Catalog from the Tanzu Application section of VMware Tanzu Network.
+- Tanzu Developer Portal Blank Catalog from the [Broadcom Support Portal](https://support.broadcom.com/group/ecx/productdownloads?subfamily=Tanzu+Application+Platform+(TAP)).
 The Blank Catalog serves as a foundation for your customization, allowing you to populate it with your own content.
 For more information about formatting your own catalog, see [Catalog operations](tap-gui/catalog/catalog-operations.hbs.md).
-  - To install, navigate to [Tanzu Network](https://network.tanzu.vmware.com/products/tanzu-application-platform/).
-Under the list of available files to download, there is a folder titled `tanzu-developer-portal-catalogs-latest`.
-Inside that folder is a compressed archive titled `Tanzu Developer Portal Blank Catalog`.
-You must extract that catalog to the preceding Git repository of choice.
+  - To install, download the file named **Tanzu Developer Portal Blank Catalog**.
+You must extract the catalog to the preceding Git repository of choice.
 This serves as the configuration location for your organization's catalog inside Tanzu Developer Portal.
 - The Tanzu Developer Portal catalog allows for two approaches to store catalog information:
     - The default option uses an in-memory database and is suitable for test and development scenarios.
           This reads the catalog data from Git URLs that you specify in the `tap-values.yaml` file.